Middle Fork of the Kaweah (Hospital Rock)

 Sieve Rapid (V).
 Darin told me that there was a move to make to avoid a sieve, upon inspection it didn’t look all that bad, but while I was out of my boat I chickened out and walked.
 No reason to stress myself out more than I already was.

-Chute (V-).
+Chute AKA 60-0 (V- to P).
 A very large undercut on the left at the top and a sieve on the far right at the bottom.
 Enter moving right and then just ride the turbulence down to the 90 degree turn, hitting the curler off of the rock forming the sieve and try not to flip.
 I did flip in the exit curler and hit my head once or twice before rolling up.
 Still a great rapid, looks a heck of a lot worse than it is.
+Update 2023: A rock shifted and has closed this rapid out, sending the majority of the water to the right and into a sieve.
+Extraction looks difficult but doable if you are in the last minute make or die eddy on the right at the sieve.
+For now, mandatory portage on the left.

 Seam to a Rock (IV+).
 A large horizon line with what looks to be a rock just downstream and a very chocked off exit turns out to be much mellower than first inspection.
 Plug away down the seam, avoid the rock (which is not hard) and all the channels amidst huge boulders empty to a pool.